curl/everything-curl/ftp/dirlist.md

 # FTP Directory listing

 You can list a remote FTP directory with curl by making sure the URL ends with a trailing slash.
-If the URL ends with a slash, curl will presume that it is a directory you want to list.
-If it is not actually a directory, you will most likely instead get an error.
+If the URL ends with a slash, curl presumes that it is a directory you want to list.
+If it is not actually a directory, you are likely to instead get an error.

     curl ftp://ftp.example.com/directory/

 With FTP there is no standard syntax for the directory output that is returned for this sort of command that uses the standard FTP command `LIST`.
-The listing is usually humanly readable and perfectly understandable but you will see that different servers will return the listing in slightly different ways.
+The listing is usually humanly readable and perfectly understandable but different servers can return the listing using slightly different layouts.

 One way to get just a listing of all the names in a directory and thus to avoid the special formatting of the regular directory listings is to tell curl to